duncand/Darren-Duncan-IS27-full-stack-competition-REQ97670/docs/Structure.md

 This document consists of multiple parts; for a directory to all of the parts, see [Overview](../README.md).

-This part of the document explains ...
+This part of the document explains how BCSD is structured, with an overview of its parts and how it works.

+This document part is not exhaustive; where there are gaps, you can see the source code files.

 BCSD is implemented as a pair of applications named BCSD-DBMS and BCSD-WEBAPP, such that the latter is what end users typically interact